pandora-mccme/hdbmonitor/README.md

 ### Installation.

 `dbmonitor` will soon be available as .deb package from repository at `repo`.
 I don't know distribution details yet, if it's possible to do not via root installation, it will install it in user's crontab and create configuration directory.
-Depends on `except` package.
-If where is no manual crontab, recommends `except` package.
-We are open to arguments about manipulating log file from Haskell.

 ### Behavior details